Jubb Yussef (Joseph's Well): Quranic narrative

-It is not clear how Jubb Yussef became associated with the pit into which Joseph was cast.
 In the Quran, Jubb Yussef is mentioned in two verses: Surah 12 verses 10 and 15.
 Verse 10 says that one of the brothers of Joseph opposed killing him, and said it would be better to throw him into the bottom of a pit (jubb), so that one of caravans could take him from there.
 Verse 15 says that when Joseph was cast into the pit, God told him that he would one day remind his brothers of this incident.

 History

 Overview

 The site served as a crossroads on the Via Maris linking Egypt (Cairo), Syria (Damascus), and Mesopotamia.
 From the 10th century onward, it is mentioned as a landmark, a holy place, and a source of water for caravans.
 From the 13th century there was a settlement in the area, which is mentioned up to the 17th century.
 At the end of the 16th century, a small khan or caravanserai was built there, which is notable for its solid construction and state of preservation compared to other khans from the same period.

 Jubb Yussef is mentioned in the middle of the 10th century but the current structure is of a later period.
 According to travellers, the well, which was 10 meters deep, held good drinking water up until the 19th century.
 Afterwards, due perhaps to the Galilee earthquake of 1837, the pit collapsed and was no longer cited as a water source.
 According to 19th-century visitors, the well and cupola were located in a quadrangle alongside a small mosque.